2bf/ABE/README.md

-# giftgpt
+# ABE
-Guhoo's GiftGPT project is a web app that uses AI/LLMs to generate gift ideas for users, to strengthen relationships.
+ABE (Artificial intelligence Benefits Explorer) is an AI chatbot that uses LLM and AI technologies to help people in need.